Tawnya is a freelance writer and mom of a tiny gymnast. When it comes to buying gymnastics-related gear, I'm an industry pro.

 After my husband decided the coil spring conversion kit was the right choice for my Envoy, it was time to find affordable parts.
 After careful consideration, I chose to buy a rear air suspension kit from Strutmasters.
 Strutmasters has an excellent reputation and the parts are American-made.
 Additionally, we choose a bundle pack that offered coil springs and shocks.
 We wanted to buy the shocks at the same time because it would be easy to replace them when the coil springs were added.
 Since the car is ten years old, it was a wise choice.

 Installing a Coil Spring Replacement Kit on a GMC Envoy is Easy

-I'm grateful and lucky my husband can complete most car repair jobs themselves, which saves me lots of money.
+The replacement time took about 20 minutes.
+I'm grateful and lucky my husband can complete most car repair jobs himself, which saves me lots of money.
 The installation of the GMC coil spring replacement kit requires nothing but the parts and requires no modification to the car.
-Iit took two men 20 minutes to install the coil spring replacement kit and new shocks.
+It took two men 20 minutes to install the coil spring replacement kit and new shocks.
 To see how easy this installation is, check out the YouTube videos featured below.

 Rear Air Ride Suspension Conversion Kit Installation Videos

 In these videos, you can see coil spring conversion kits from many different manufacturers being installed on various vehicles.
 As you watch the videos, you will find that converting an air ride suspension vehicle to coil spring suspension is easy and cost-effective.